matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.

-It is possible for a homeserver receiving a `/make_join` / `/send_join` request to not know if the user is in some of the allowed room (due to not participating in them).
+It is possible for a homeserver receiving a `/make_join` / `/send_join` request to not know if the user is in some of the allowed rooms (due to not participating in them).
 Any allow room that the homeserver cannot verify the membership should be treated as if the user is not in that room.
 If the user is not in any of the rooms (or some of the rooms cannot be verified) the homeserver should reject the